 - Events under consideration.
 Check back later for more information.

 Will attractions definitely be open?

 Before travelling please check the attraction is open and ready to welcome you by checking their social media channels, website, or by calling or emailing them directly.

 Can I make accommodation bookings and reservations?

-- bookings can be made for stays in self-contained holiday accommodation after 11 July.
+Yes!
+Bookings can be made now for stays in Wales.

 Please refer to the following links for further information on specific areas relating to COVID-19.

 - Business operators based in Wales can visit Business Wales for advice and guidance.

 - Travel Trade operators can visit the Travel Trade website for advice and guidance.